Miami Personal Injury Lawyer | Miami Personal Injury Attorney

 - Take the case to trial in the event the responsible party does not negotiate fairly or in good faith.

-The attorneys at Flanagan Personal Injury & Wrongful Death Law Firm have extensive experience helping residents and visitors to the area who have been injured due to the following:
+Our personal injury attorneys in Miami, FL have extensive experience helping residents and visitors to the area who have been injured due to the following:

 - Car accidents